Ockon/Light/README.md

 **How do I install it?**

-As of Alpha 2.0, simple download it from GitHub and follow the [installation instructions](https://github.com/Ockon/Light/blob/main/Documentation/Installation.MD).
+As of Alpha 2.0, simply download it from GitHub and follow the [installation instructions](https://github.com/Ockon/Light/blob/main/Documentation/Installation.MD).

 **What if I need help?**